33rd Annual Protecting Our Children National American Indian Conference on Child Abuse and Neglect

 American Indian/Alaska Native families need support and encouragement.
 Learn traditional techniques used to engage tribal families and build community capacity as well as how to organize and provide in-home support services.
 Hear about promising programs to develop strong leaders and promote our culture and traditions in Indian Country.
 Find out how urban Indian social service programs provide services and impact the families they serve.
 Collaboration between tribal child welfare and TANF programs leads to a broader array of more effective services for families.
 Learn what communities are doing across the country to engage tribal youth.

 The Indian Child Welfare Act (ICWA) creates minimum federal standards for state court proceedings and state child welfare workers; it also recognizes tribal jurisdiction and authority for service provision.
 Learn about the basic requirements of ICWA, efforts to ensure ICWA compliance in state child welfare courts and systems, innovative practice in tribal courts, and advocacy at the federal and state level on behalf of tribal child welfare courts and systems.
 Workshops will discuss ICWA performance measures, tribal-state agreements, and legal strategies.
 Learn how we can honor the spirit of ICWA through effective legal practice and how effective collaboration can lead to meaningful systems change.

-New this year: workshops for management and administrators will be highlighted!
+Workshops for management and administrators will be highlighted!
 These workshops will focus on topics including funding, leadership, and administrative planning.